and-other-tales/secureusb/README.md

 ## FAQ

 **Q: Does this work on other Linux distributions?**
-A: It should work on any modern Debian/Ubuntu-based distro with systemd and GNOME.
-Other distros may require adjustments.
+A: It should work on most modern systemd-based GNOME distributions (Debian, Fedora, Arch, etc.).
+Other environments may require tweaks to the service files.

 **Q: Can I use a different TOTP app?**
 A: Yes!
 Any TOTP app (Authy, Microsoft Authenticator, etc.) that supports RFC 6238 will work.